Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Introduction

 Generally, GraphRAG methods consist of three processes: \textit{knowledge graph construction}, \textit{graph retrieval}, and \textit{answer generation}.
 First, knowledge graphs are typically constructed by LLMs to extract entities and relations from text, forming a graph structure~\citep{Esurvey}.
 Second, the retrieval process queries relevant subgraphs or paths through subgraph retrieval or path pruning strategies~\citep{PathRAG,HippoRAG2}.
 Finally, the generation process prompts LLMs to generate answers based on the retrieved graph-based knowledge~\citep{GraphRAG-Bench}.

-However, current GraphRAG methods still face three key challenges: \textbf{(i) High cost and semantic loss in \textit{knowledge construction} process.} Compared to standard RAG, GraphRAG methods convert natural language knowledge into graph structures using LLMs, which results in high cost and often causes semantic loss relative to the original content~\citep{Text2NKG,HyperGraphRAG}. \textbf{(ii) Fixed retrieval process with only one-time interaction in \textit{graph retrieval} process.} Although existing GraphRAG methods design various retrieval strategies to improve efficiency, they all aim to gather sufficient knowledge in a single fixed retrieval~\citep{PathRAG}, which limits performance in complex queries. \textbf{(iii) Dependence on large LLMs for long-context analysis and prompt quality in \textit{answer generation} process.} Generation based on retrieved graph-structured knowledge often requires strong long-context reasoning ability, making the output quality highly dependent on the LLM's parameter size and prompt design~\citep{LightRAG}, resulting in unstable reasoning and generation.
+However, current GraphRAG methods still face three key challenges: \textbf{(i) High cost and semantic loss in \textit{knowledge construction} process.} Compared to standard RAG, GraphRAG methods convert natural language knowledge into graph structures using LLMs, which results in high cost and often causes semantic loss relative to the original content~\citep{Text2NKG,HyperGraphRAG}. \textbf{(ii) Fixed retrieval process with only one-time interaction in \textit{graph retrieval} process.} Although existing GraphRAG methods design various retrieval strategies to improve efficiency, most of them aim to gather sufficient knowledge in a single fixed retrieval~\citep{PathRAG}, which limits performance in complex queries. \textbf{(iii) Dependence on large LLMs for long-context analysis and prompt quality in \textit{answer generation} process.} Generation based on retrieved graph-structured knowledge often requires strong long-context reasoning ability, making the output quality highly dependent on the LLM's parameter size and prompt design~\citep{LightRAG}.

-To address these challenges, we propose \texttt{\textbf{Graph-R1}}, as illustrated in Figure~\ref{F1}, an agentic GraphRAG framework enhanced by end-to-end reinforcement learning (RL), inspired by DeepSeek-R1~\citep{DeepSeek-R1}.
+To address these challenges, we propose \texttt{\textbf{Graph-R1}}, as illustrated in Figure~\ref{F1}, the first agentic GraphRAG framework enhanced by end-to-end reinforcement learning (RL), inspired by DeepSeek-R1~\citep{DeepSeek-R1}.
 First, we propose a lightweight knowledge hypergraph construction method to establish a standard agent environment for the query action space.
 Moreover, we model the retrieval process as a multi-turn agentic interaction process, enabling LLMs to repeatedly perform the reasoning loop of “think-retrieve-rethink-generate” within the knowledge hypergraph environment.
 Furthermore, we design an end-to-end reward mechanism that integrates generation quality, retrieval relevance, and structural reliability of graph paths into a unified optimization objective.
-Using RL, the agent learns a generalizable graph reasoning strategy and achieves tighter alignment between structured graph-based knowledge and language generation.
+Using RL, the agent learns a generalizable graph reasoning strategy and achieves tighter alignment between structured knowledge and language.

 We perform experiments on various standard RAG datasets~\citep{FlashRAG}.
 Experimental results demonstrate that Graph-R1 outperforms traditional GraphRAG methods and RAG combined with RL methods~\citep{Search-R1,R1-Searcher} in reasoning accuracy, retrieval efficiency, and generation quality.
 As shown in Figure~\ref{F2}, the end-to-end RL strategy guides the agent through multiple turns of interaction and goal-driven exploration in the graph, effectively bridging the gap between knowledge representation and language generation.
 This work lays a foundation for building the next generation of knowledge-driven and strategy-optimized agent-based generation systems.